 Course provides an introduction to the major concepts of technical communication and to a wide variety of technical documents.
 Students in this course will learn how to write clearly and succinctly for a defined target audience and how to create documents that are professional in design and content.
-Projects may include a survey, job application packet, internal proposal, directive memo, instruction set, executive summary, recommendation report, portfolio, and oral presentation.
-Recommended prerequisite: ENG 218 or ENG 309 or permission from Chair.
+Projects may include a survey, internal proposal, directive memo, instruction set, executive summary, recommendation report, and oral presentation.
+Recommended prerequisite: ENG 219 or ENG 309 or permission from Chair.
 Formerly EPW 331.